andreihar/api_documentation/docs/source/reference.rst

    .. py:method:: compare_distance(point):

-      Compares and returns the difference between two geographic points.
+      Compare and return the difference between two geographic points.
+Distance is given as an absolute value, thus order doesn't matter.

-      When comparing 2D with a 3D point, the 3D point will be converted to a 2d point.
+      When comparing 2D point with a 3D point, the 3D point will be treated as a 2D point.

-      :param point: elevation value of the point coordinates.
+      :param point: geographic point that's compared with.
       :type point: Point
       :return: distance between two points
-      :type return: float
+      :rtype: float

       >>> point1 = Point(51.5072, -0.1276)
       >>> point2 = Point(51.7311, -0.6287)